adjust/adobe_air_sdk/README.md

 2. Search for the `<android>` tag
 3. Edit between the `<manifest>`tag.

-You can find how to add needed the [permissions][android-permissions] and the adjust [broadcast receiver][brodcast-receiver] in our Android guide.
-Also, in case you are using your custom broadcast receiver, please make a call to the adjust broadcast receiver like described in [here][custom-broadcast-receiver].
+You can find how to add necessary [permissions][android-permissions] and the Adjust [broadcast receiver][brodcast-receiver] in our Android guide.
+Also, in case you are using your custom broadcast receiver, please make a call to the Adjust broadcast receiver as described in [here][custom-broadcast-receiver].

 ![][android-manifest]

 ### <a id="google-play-services">Google Play Services

 Since 1st August 2014, all apps in the Google Play Store must use the [Google Advertising ID][google_ad_id] to uniquely identify devices.
-To allow the adjust SDK to use the Google Advertising ID, you must integrate the [Google Play Services][google-play-services].
+To allow the Adjust SDK to use the Google Advertising ID, you must integrate the [Google Play Services][google-play-services].

-In case you don't already have Google Play Services added to your app (as part of some other ANE or in some other way) you can use `Google Play Services ANE`, which is provided by adjust and is built to fit the needs of our SDK.
+In case you don't already have Google Play Services added to your app (as part of some other ANE or in some other way) you can use `Google Play Services ANE`, which is provided by Adjust and is built to fit the needs of our SDK.
 You can find our Google Play Services ANE as part of release on our [releases page][releases].

-You just need to import the downloaded ANE to your app and the Google Play Services needed by our SDK will be successfully added.
+You will need to import the downloaded ANE into your app, and the Google Play Services needed by our SDK will be added.
 After this, add the Google Play Services extension to app descriptor file:

 ```xml
 <extensions>